bioinfo-pf-curie/geniac/docs/renv.rst

 Create a conda recipe
 ======================

-Create the conda recipes in the file ``recipes/conda/r.yml`` which defines which R version you want to use, for example:
+Create the conda recipes in the folder ``recipes/conda`` which defines which R version you want to use, for example create ``recipes/conda/renvGlad.yml`` as follows:

 ::